The Office for Public Integrity

 Although the ICAC Act separates the OPI from ICAC in terms of their functions and powers, both offices share a leadership team, a website and have accountability and reporting requirements as a single entity.

-The functions of the OPI include receiving and assessing complaints and reports about; corruption, misconduct and maladministration in public administration.
-The ICAC Act does not provide the OPI any powers of investigation.
-However, in order to make full and proper assessments of complaints and reports, they routinely make enquiries.
+The functions of the OPI include receiving and assessing complaints and reports about corruption, misconduct and maladministration in public administration.
+The OPI is also responsible for overseeing the assessment and investigation of reports about police officers and the operation and enforcement of the Police Complaints Act.

 Once the OPI has made an assessment of a complaint or report, it will refer the matter for investigation in circumstances approved by the Commissioner.
 In some circumstances the OPI will make a recommendation to the Commissioner on how the matter might be dealt with.